jo3-l/blog/content/posts/proptest.md

 ## Concluding thoughts

 Property-based tests are extremely powerful, yet criminally underused.
-Yes, they aren't always applicable, and yes, it can take some effort to find useful propertyes---but in my experience they are well worth the time spent.
+Yes, they aren't always applicable, and yes, it can take some effort to find useful properties---but in my experience they are well worth the time spent.
 Give them a try in your next project and let me know what you think! :)